British Isles, Eastern Europe

 Clean the cage, perches and toys daily with warm soapy water.
 Use a non-toxic cleaner such as mild dish liquid and make sure that the soap is completely rinsed off when you are finished cleaning.

-Disinfect the cage and perches with bleach water regularly while keeping the bird in a seperate room.
+Disinfect the cage and perches with bleach water regularly while keeping the bird in a separate room.
 Bleach fumes can kill your new pet.
 Allowing the cage to air dry in sunlight is a natural way to disinfect.
 Make sure the smell from the bleach is completely gone before you place your bird back inside the cage.

 Bored birds are known to have behavior problems.
 Birds need to be active to maintain good health and to prevent them from getting overweight.
 Foraging toys are excellent because they stimulate the natural avian instinct to search for food.
 Mirrors can be confusing for birds, as they will sometimes bond to the bird in the mirror instead of bonding to other birds.
 If your bird behaves in this way toward a mirror, it should be removed.
 Mirrors should not be used in substitute of having a companion for your bird.
 Replace toys and accessories that become worn or damaged, as they can injure your pet.